AugustWagemanENG/portfolio/retaining-wall-project.md

 3. Once cinderblock set, cut foam sheeting to cover the width of two cinderblocks from the inside before backfilling with mulch
 4. prepare grout mix
 5. Set capstone on top lay of cinderblocks, then grout each stone to top face of cinderblock
-6. Set chipped natural stone to front face, covering all visible cinderblocks
+6. Set field stone to front face, covering all visible cinderblocks
 8. Check alignment, and stability
 9. Finally, backfilled with mulch